How we updated our kitchen for the One Room Challenge. This 80s kitchen cabinets makeover brightened our home and opened up the space.

 It opened the kitchen more to our dining space.
 Plus the kitchen gets more natural light from the windows in the dining space too.

 Previously, our range hood was attached to those upper cabinets.
 So Taking out those cabinets meant that we needed to replace the range hood.
 It was tricky finding an affordable island range hood that we actually liked.
 But we eventually found one.
 It is stainless steel with a curved glass accent.

 I love just having the hood instead of cabinets!
 It brightens and updates the space so much!

 This is the part where we stopped working on the kitchen and left it with torn-up walls and the old backsplash for over a year…

 ONE YEAR LATER . . .

 I’m so happy with the shelves.
 They are the perfect final touch for this project!
 I use them to infuse a little bit of color into the space.
-They are currently styled with my colorful glassware and dishes, some fun accents and a plant.
-I plan on switching out the some of the dishes and accents seasonally.
-I love styling our fireplace mantel, so I imagine this will be just as fun!
+They are currently styled with my colorful glassware and dishes, some fun accents, and a plant.
+I plan on switching out some of the dishes and accents seasonally.

 There you have it!
 A full rundown of the world’s longest kitchen makeover!
 I’m so happy with how everything turned out.
 It’s such a great feeling to have a space that I spend so much time in be something I love to look at.